centagon/primer/README.md

 ## Contributing

 Have a bug?
-Please create an issue here on GitHub that conforms with [necolas's guidelines](https://github.com/necolas/issue-guidelines).
+Please create an issue here on GitHub that conforms with [our contributing guidelines](https://github.com/centagon/guidelines/blob/master/contributing.md).
 You can also browse the [Help Wanted](https://github.com/centagon/primer/labels/help%20wanted) tag in our issue tracker to find things to do.

 ## License